 The merry month of May is here.
 Well, the first few days are not so merry, but from experience, we garden fairies know that doesn't matter, quite the contrary.
 According to an old folk saying, the motto is: May showers sprout the flowers.
-The important thing is that the weather is good from May 4 to May 7, because then it's time for the Gauderfest!
+The important thing is that the weather is good on the first weekend of May because then it's time for the Gauderfest!

 It takes place on the 1st weekend in May every year.
 With a variety of attractions, the Gauderfest is Austria's largest spring and traditional costume festival.
 Its name however has nothing to do with "Gaudi" (jamboree) as you might think.
 "Gauder" comes from Gauderlehen, the property where the original festival took place.
 The festival has grown from the tradition of fairs in the Alpine region.
 The fair in Zell am Ziller was one of the largest and most popular meeting points for farmers and merchants from Salzburg, South Tyrol, and Tyrol.
 The earliest documentation is from 1428, when Venetian merchants mentioned the fair in Zell.
 Since then, a lot has happened.
 In 1861, the festival was moved from the Gauderlehen to its own house, the Gauderhaus.
 Since 1950, it has taken place in the village center.
 A hexathlon, Ranggeln (wrestling), breeding animal exhibition, parade, mass in the field, shooting clubs, and traditional costume and music groups